masoodtariq/Interesting/READme.md

 lenght of the files. wild card is used to select the files of similar type and we use -Recurse in power shell to copy and move the whole directory. we can use -Verbose to print different lines on CLI for the confirmation of the copying.In linux we use -r to for recursive just after the command.
-Parameters are used in powershell to add extra features to the command and flags are used in linux to  add extra functionalities.parameters use single - and flags uses double dashes --.
+Parameters are used in powershell to add extra features to the command and flags are used in linux to  add extra functionalities.parameters use single - and flags uses double dashes --. ls -Force is used to see all files incuding hidden in power shell.